The Teen Shows That Defined The 2000s, Ranked

 But first, a word.
 The biggest and most damning conclusion I had while ranking the pettiest, most delicious 2000s teen sagas was that the era was overflowing with white, horny teenagers.
 And still, in 2018, we still don't have very many depictions of horny kids from all backgrounds.
 I think that in 2018, it's time for a 90210 or Gossip Girl with a Black cast.
 Paging Issa Rae!

 Alright, alright.
-In the meantime, I know you're dying for this list, so let's get started and see just how your 00's favorites fared on this valuable cornerstone of television writing.
+In the meantime, I know you're dying for this list, so let's get started and see just how your 00's favourites fared on this valuable cornerstone of television writing.

 Read These Stories Next: